najaeda/naja-verilog/README.md

 This parser is dedicated to a very small part of [verilog](https://en.wikipedia.org/wiki/Verilog): the subset allowing to describe hierarchical gate level netlists.
 This is the format found at the output of synthesis tools such as [Yosys](https://github.com/YosysHQ/yosys).

 To parse complete RTL level verilog or system verilog, please use projects such as: [Verible](https://github.com/chipsalliance/verible).
-Apart the language support, the main difference with such RTL level parsing systems is that Naja-Verilog does not construct any AST but allows to construct the netlist on the fly while visiting the verilog source.
+Apart the language support, the main difference with such RTL level parsing systems is that naja-verilog does not construct any AST but allows to construct the netlist on the fly while visiting the verilog source.
 Purpose is to reduce memory footprint and accelerate parsing time.

 A comparable project can be found here: [Parser-Verilog](https://github.com/OpenTimer/Parser-Verilog).
 ## Compilation